 Northern Ireland Racecourses

-There are two main horse racing tracks in Northern Ireland – Downpatrick and Down Royal.
+There are two main racing tracks in Northern Ireland – Downpatrick and Down Royal.
 These racecourses boast state of the art facilities and some of the most important equestrian events in Irish horse racing.

 However, these two racecourses are also complemented by Farmacaffley and the Dundalk Stadium.
 Placing the latter here may stir up a little controversy, as it is geographically located on the Irish border.
 Technically, however, Dundalk is considered among the category of Northern Irish racecourses.